ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/publications.md

     <div class="pub__authors"><strong>Authors:</strong> Ayush Khaitan, <a href="https://www.cc.gatech.edu/people/vijay-ganesh">Vijay Ganesh</a></div>
     <div class="pub__meta">ICLR 2026 (submitted), 2025 &nbsp;•&nbsp; <a href="https://arxiv.org/abs/2510.12350">arXiv:2510.12350</a></div>
     <div class="pub__summary">
       We build an LLM+CAS framework that proves research‑level asymptotic inequalities.
 Using it, we resolve multiple questions from MathOverflow and other research forums.
-This answers a question posed by Terence Tao about whether such a tool can be built in the first place.
+This answers a <a hef="https://mathoverflow.net/a/463940/91878">question</a> <a hef="https://terrytao.wordpress.com/2025/05/01/a-proof-of-concept-tool-to-verify-estimates/">posed</a> <a hef="https://terrytao.wordpress.com/2025/05/09/a-tool-to-verify-estimates-ii-a-flexible-proof-assistant/comment-page-1/#comment-688872">by</a> Terence Tao.
     </div>
   </article>